mohammedajao/UnityLibraryDevelopment/README.md

 *Adding a table scriptable object to the database in the inspector doesn't automatically run Setup.*

-Not really a bug.
 Right click the tables pane or an empty area in it and click refresh.
 The table list will update and you should get your table.
+I have to wait for Unity's SO issues with VisualElements to be resolved to address this.

 Also, next time you hit play or scripts reload, the table will be set up.